-When it comes to choosing the right car insurance, most people don’t know where to start.
+When it comes to choosing the right car insurance, San Diego drivers should know where to start.
 Terms such as personal coverage, liability, deductible, property damage, bodily injury, comprehensive, collision, uninsured and underinsured motorist, medical expenses pay, rental coverage, state minimums, gap insurance, and personal injury can be overwhelming.
 Simply put, understanding auto insurance can be confusing.
 To decide which types of auto insurance San Diego drivers need, they need to understand the basics of each type of policy — what it covers, what it doesn’t cover, and what options are available.
 Below is a summary of the types of auto coverage that are available.
 Some types are required, while other types are optional.
 You can choose the coverage amounts that fit your budget and meet your precise needs.

 Who Your Policy Covers and When